tyjvazum/arb/docs/src/guides/explorer.md

 Ordinal Explorer
 ================

-The `ord` binary includes a block explorer.
-We host a instance of the block explorer on mainnet at [ordinals.com](https://ordinals.com), and on signet at [signet.ordinals.com](https://signet.ordinals.com).
+The `arb` binary includes a block explorer.
+A public instance of the block explorer is hosted for mainnet at [ordinals.com](https://ordinals.com), and on signet at [signet.ordinals.com](https://signet.ordinals.com).

 Search